A Backcountry Hunters Layering Guide–Part 1-The Basics

 To conclude: moisture bad, air good when it comes to insulation, layering and thermal regulation.

-Merino wool vs. Polypro
+Merino Wool vs. Polypro

 Down Vs. Synthetic insulation

-Both Down and synthetic insulation work well.
+Both goose down and synthetic insulation work well.
 I use both, and will continue to use both in the future.
-The problem with down is that if it gets wet, it is useless.
+The problem with down is that if it gets really wet, it is useless.
 The upside is it seems to be slightly more efficient for the weight compared to a quality synthetic insulation.
 In reality, if you carry a rain jacket, you should be able to avoid having your down get drenched, but it is something you have to pay attention to.
 If you hunt in really wet weather, synthetic insulation is the way to go.

 Bottom line: You can't go wrong with either, so find a jacket that fits you well and layers over your other clothing without making you look like a marshmallow so you can still draw your bow back when you need to.